ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 Keith D. Jackson - ON Semiconductor Corp.

 Yes.
-You get much higher efficiencies in your power conversion, which means you don't have to do as much cooling, and that removes a lot of cooling wait (40:57) from the automobiles giving them longer battery lives, et cetera.
+You get much higher efficiencies in your power conversion, which means you don't have to do as much cooling, and that removes a lot of cooling weight from the automobiles giving them longer battery lives, et cetera.
 You also get much more dense power solutions, so they can be much smaller to get the same performance.

 Rajvindra S. Gill - Needham & Company, LLC